Official Selections

 Way to Go!

-If you’ve ever hiked in the woods, you probably know the rule, “Leave No Trace.”
+“Leave No Trace.”
 “Way to Go!” tells the story of Mt.
 Shasta’s sun-powered composting toilet and the local volunteers who maintain it, keeping poop invisible and sweet at 7,900 feet.
 Shot on location, “Way to Go” brings whimsy to an environmental threat we don’t like to think about: human waste.

 Common Thread